factor/factor/contrib/space-invaders/readme.txt

 currently stops working at the point where it displays the invaders and I'm working on fixing this.

+If the ROM file you have is split into seperate files, you will need to merge them into one 'invaders.rom' file.
+From Windows this is done
+with:

+  copy /b invaders.h+invaders.g+invaders.f+invaders.e invaders.rom

+Or Linux:

+  cat invaders.h invaders.g invaders.f invaders.e >invaders.rom

 For more information, contact the author, Chris Double, at chris.double@double.co.nz or from my weblog http://radio.weblogs.com/0102385